 Recent developments have shown promise for adapting SuS to Bayesian updating problems.
-In the context of Approximate Bayesian Computation (ABC), Chiachio et al. [2014] built an analogy with the reliability problem so that the posterior samples in the Bayesian updating problem can be obtained as the conditional samples in SuS at the highest simulation level determined by a tolerance parameter that gradually diminishes.
+In the context of Approximate Bayesian Computation (ABC), Chiachio et al. [34] built an analogy with the reliability problem so that the posterior samples in the Bayesian updating problem can be obtained as the conditional samples in SuS at the highest simulation level determined by a tolerance parameter that gradually diminishes.
 The latter controls the approximation of the likelihood function through a proximity model (a feature of ABC) between the measured and simulated data for a given value of model parameter.

-Along another line of thought, Straub and Papaioannou [2014] recently provided a formulation called BUS (Bayesian Updating using Structural reliability methods) that opens up the possibility of

-Bayesian updating using SuS.
-It combined an earlier idea [Straub, 2011] with the standard rejection 125 principle to establish an analogy between a Bayesian updating problem and a reliability problem, 126 or more correctly a probabilistic failure analysis problem [Au and Beck, 2003, Au, 2004, Au and 127 Wang, 2014].
-Through the analogy, the samples following the posterior distribution in the Bayesian 128 updating problem can be obtained as the conditional samples in the reliability problem.
-Unlike ABC, 129 the formulation is exact as it respects fully the original likelihood function; and in this sense it is 130 more fundamental.
-One outstanding problem, however, is the choice of the likelihood multiplier, or 131 multiplier in short, in the context of rejection principle.
-To guarantee the theoretical correctness of 132 the analogy, it must be less than the reciprocal of the maximum value of the likelihood function, 133 which is generally unknown especially before the problem is solved.
-Some suggestions have been given 134 in Straub and Papaioannou [2014] based on inspection of the likelihood function.
-An adaptive choice 135 was suggested based empirically on the generated samples [Betz et al., 2014].
-It is more robust to 136 applications as it does not require prior input from the analyst.
-It offers no guarantee on correctness, 137 however, due to the incomplete nature of finite sampling information which seems inevitable.
-The 138 problem with the choice of the multiplier remains open.
-139
+Along another line of thought, Straub and Papaioannou [35] recently provided a formulation called BUS (Bayesian Updating using Structural reliability methods) that opens up the possibility of Bayesian updating using SuS.
+It combined an earlier idea [36] with the standard rejection principle to establish an analogy between a Bayesian updating problem and a reliability problem, or more correctly a probabilistic failure analysis problem [23,37,27].
+Through the analogy, the samples following the posterior distribution in the Bayesian updating problem can be obtained as the conditional samples in the reliability problem.
+Unlike ABC, the formulation is exact as it respects fully the original likelihood function; and in this sense it is more fundamental.
+One outstanding problem, however, is the choice of the likelihood multiplier, or multiplier in short, in the context of rejection principle.
+To guarantee the theoretical correctness of the analogy, it must be less than the reciprocal of the maximum value of the likelihood function, which is generally unknown especially before the problem is solved.
+Some suggestions have been given in Straub and Papaioannou [35] based on inspection of the likelihood function.
+An adaptive choice was suggested based empirically on the generated samples [38].
+It is more robust to applications as it does not require prior input from the analyst.
+It offers no guarantee on correctness, however, due to the incomplete nature of finite sampling information which seems inevitable.
+The problem with the choice of the multiplier remains open.

 This work is motivated by the choice of the multiplier and more fundamentally its mathematical and philosophical role in the BUS formulation.
-A rigorous mathematical study is carried out to provide fundamental understanding of the multiplier, which leads to a revised BUS formulation allowing SuS to be implemented independent of the choice of the multiplier and convergence of results to be checked formally.
+A rigorous mathematical study is carried out to provide fundamental understanding of the multiplier, which leads to a revised BUS formulation allowing SuS to be implemented independently of the choice of the multiplier and convergence of results to be checked formally.
 Essentially, by defining the failure event in the BUS formulation, we show that SuS can in fact be implemented without the multiplier and the samples beyond a certain simulation level all have the same target posterior distribution.

 This paper is organized as follows.
-We first give an overview of SuS and the original BUS formulation.
-The mathematical role of the multiplier and its bias effect arising from inappropriate choice are then investigated.
-A revised formulation is then proposed and associated theoretical issues are investigated, followed by a discussion on the application of SuS under the revised formulation.
-Examples are presented to explain the theory and illustrate its applications.
+In Sections 2 and 3 we first give an overview of SuS and the original BUS formulation.
+The mathematical role of the multiplier and its bias effect arising from inappropriate choice are then investigated in Section 4.
+A revised formulation is proposed in Section 5, and associated theoretical issues are investigated in Sections 6 and 7.
+An automatic stopping condition is proposed in Section 8.
+Examples are presented in Section 9 to explain the theory and illustrate its applications.
+Conclusions are offered in Section 10.

-152 2.
-Subset Simulation
+2. Subset simulation